28.06.2024 · Words by Myles

 It's rare for a composite door to have problems; however, there is a slight chance they may experience some of the issues you'd expect with more traditional doors: dropped hinges, door swelling and sticky door locks.

-Can you replace the lock on a composite door?
+Can you change the lock on a composite door?

 Yes, if you're having issues with the lock of your composite door, you can have it replaced.
 While these doors are high-quality, problems can still occur, albeit rarely.